alt3/cakephp-swagger/README.md

 The above will:

+- create two document endpoints:
+    - under url `/alt3/swagger/docs`
-- create two document endpoints named `api` and `editor` serving swagger json
+    - named `api` and `editor`
+    - serving swagger json documents
 - make swagger-php:
     - scan all files and folders defined in `include` for swagger-php annotations
     - skip all files and folders defined in `exclude`